 Please remember, that the cataract might not be the only factor in the eye that reduces the visual acuity.
 The surgery might therefore provide a person with a better vision, but still not with 100% visual acuity.

 Cataract is diagnosed and graded by an eyecare professional.
-It is also evaluated, how much the visual acuity decreases in the presence of glare.
 If it is medically necessary to do the surgery (e.g. in very advanced cases, if the cataract poses a risk to the eye), the doctor will recommend it.
 If it is medically not necessary yet, the choice on when to do the surgery is mainly based on how much a patient is restricted and disturbed by the decreased vision.

 Cataract surgery is a day surgery and usually takes about 20 minutes per eye.
 The operation is performed under local anesthesia with light sedation and assisted ventilation under the supervision of an anesthesiologist.
 General anesthesia is necessary only in exceptional cases.